megvii-model/MABN/README.md

 # Moving Average Batch Normalization

 This reposity is the Pytorch implementation of **Moving Average Batch Normalization** on Imagenet classfication, COCO object detection and instance segmentation tasks.
-Notice the Imagenet classification simulate the small batch training settings by using small normalization batch size and regular SGD batch size.

 The paper has been published as an ICLR2020 conference paper (https://openreview.net/forum?id=SkgGjRVKDS&noteId=BJeCWt3KiH).